Samusn/nvim/README.md

 - So you just import its modules , like `require "nvchad.options" , require "nvchad.mappings"`
 - So you can delete the .git from this repo ( when you clone it locally ) or fork it :)

+# Credits

+1) Lazyvim starter https://github.com/LazyVim/starter as nvchad's starter was inspired by Lazyvim's .
+It made a lot of things easier!